tamada/scv/docs/content/_index.md

     -t, --input-type <TYPE>        specifies the type of VECTORS.
 Default is file.
                                    If TYPE is separated with comma, each type shows the corresponding VECTORS.
-                                   Available values are: file, string, and json.
+                                   Available values are: byte_file, term_file, string, and json.
     -h, --help                     prints this message.
 VECTORS
     the source of vectors for calculation.